Are you looking for information on Corporation Tax Deductibility? Read this blog till the end!

 The application of accounting standards is important in the determination of a company’s taxable profit.
 Therefore, HM Revenue & Customs have recruited significant numbers of qualified accountants.
 They aim to ensure that Tax Inspectors are well-advised on the accountancy and commercial aspects of all matters that have a bearing on a company’s tax position.

-The aim of this letter is to highlight one particular area that are bonuses tax deductible for corporations to which companies may have given relatively little thought in the past, but where significantly more challenges are likely to arise in the future.
+This blog attempts to one particular area, Corporation Tax deductibility.
+Companies may have given relatively little thought to this matter in the past.
 The issue in question is the inclusion of provisions for directors’ or employees’ bonuses in year-end accounts in respect of payments made thereafter and the consequent corporation tax deduction claim.

 Background and the “Nine Month” Rule

-You should be familiar with the rule which requires accrued salary or bonuses to be paid via PAYE within nine months of the accounting period end in order to be eligible for a corporation tax deduction in the year in which a provision is made rather than the year of actual payment.
+You should be familiar with the “Nine Month” rule.
+This rule requires accrued salary or bonuses to be paid via PAYE within nine months of the accounting period’s end.
+Once, that’s done, you are eligible for a corporation tax relief in the year in which a provision is made rather than the year of actual payment.

 Occasionally the issue will arise as to whether payment has actually been made within the nine-month period and for these purposes, it is necessary to consider when remuneration is deemed to be paid.
 For tax purposes, this is the same date as to when the remuneration is deemed to be received by the director or employee and is the earliest of the date when payment is actually made and when the director or employee becomes entitled to payment.
 This is also the relevant date for PAYE accounting purposes and must be within nine months of the balance sheet for a corporation tax deduction to be granted in the year in which a provision is made and avoid relief being deferred until the period the remuneration is actually paid.